New Guildford line: Failure of the GK&LR

 Both these schemes went to the 1881 session of Parliament.
 Two incompatible proposals spelt great difficulty for both proponents.
 The GKLR supporters were made to look amateurish in Parliament, when they repeatedly expressed themselves ignorant of likely business volumes.
 Finally on 30 May 1881 they agreed to a compromise.
 The GKLR agreed to limit its proposal to the Fulham to Surbiton section, to be worked jointly by the GKLR and the LSWR.
 The LSWR would build its Hampton Court Junction to Guildford line.
 The GKLR changed its (proposed) title to the Kingston and London Railway.
-The two Acts were authorised on 22 August 1881.
+The South Western Railway Act 1881 (44 & 45 Vict. c. ccix) and the Kingston and London Railway Act 1881 (44 & 45 Vict. c. ccxii) were authorised on 22 August 1881.

-It was necessary now for the LSWR to obtain powers to take a 50% share in the Kingston and London Railway; this was authorised by the South-Western & District (Kingston & London Railway) Act of 1882.
+It was necessary now for the LSWR to obtain powers to take a 50% share in the Kingston and London Railway; this was authorised by the London and South-Western and District Railway Companies (Kingston and London Railway) Act 1882 (45 & 46 Vict. c. ccxlviii).
 There was a joint committee of LSWR and Metropolitan District Railway representatives.
 The Corporation of Kingston was displeased to be excluded from the process, and for the LSWR (for which it held negative feelings) to be in charge.
-The 1882 Act included powers for junctions from the new line Surbiton, Norbiton and Putney, and to make a spur to a new LSWR terminal at Pelham Street, Kensington.
+The 1882 act included powers for junctions from the new line Surbiton, Norbiton and Putney, and to make a spur to a new LSWR terminal at Pelham Street, Kensington.

 The construction of the Kingston and London Railway would cost £650,000, to be shared equally between the LSWR and the K&LR shareholders.
 The K&LR quickly found it impossible to generate the necessary share subscriptions.
-An extension of time was obtained from Parliament in 1884, and in October 1885 it was decided that it was impossible to continue.
-The LSWR was presenting a general powers Act in 1886, and the residual Putney Bridge to East Putney section of the K&LR was included.
-This was simply a crossing of the River Thames, and it was incorporated into the Wimbledon and West Metropolitan Junction scheme, authorised in that Act.
-The remainder of the K&LR was abandoned by virtue of the same Act.
+An extension of time was obtained in the South Western and District Railways Act 1884 (47 & 48 Vict. c. cclix), but in October 1885 it was decided that it was impossible to continue.
+The residual Putney Bridge to East Putney section of the K&LR was therefore included in the South Western Railway Act 1886 (49 & 50 Vict. c. cx).
+This was simply a crossing of the River Thames, and it was incorporated into the Wimbledon and West Metropolitan Junction scheme, authorised in that act.
+The remainder of the K&LR was abandoned by virtue of the same act.

-The Leatherhead branch had been removed from the 1881 Act dur to sensitivities over the line crossing Bookham Common; An LSWR Act of 30 August 1882 succeeded in reinstating the branch, this time with tunnelling to protect the common.
+The Leatherhead branch was not included in the South Western Railway Act 1881 due to sensitivities over the line crossing Bookham Common, but was instead authorised in the South-western Railway Act 1882 (45 & 46 Vict. c. ccxi), this time with tunnelling to protect the common.